Abhinimap/nimap_base_project/README.md

 What are the main steps/events that happen in a payment gateway?
 Every payment Gateway uses these steps before redirecting users to the payment page.

-1. Initiate payment. <!-- Collects user inputs, such as Amount, currency, name,email,Number etc.. -->
+1. Initiate payment. // Collects user inputs, such as Amount, currency, name,email,Number etc...
-2. Create Order.  <!-- Collected data now sent to Payment Gateway server, which creats an Order and generates an unique Order ID -->
+2. Create Order.  // Collected data now sent to Payment Gateway server, which creats an Order and generates an unique Order ID
 3. create a session for that Order
 4. Give Session Web URL, where the user will interact and make Payments.